 What are thiols and why do they matter for rosé?

 Thiols are a family of chemicals that contribute to the way wines smell.
-They are what make New Zealand Sauvignon Blanc grassy and tropical, and what make rosés smell like grapefruit.
+They are what make New Zealand Sauvignon Blanc grassy and tropical, and what make rosés smell like grapefruit and boxwood.
 Jamie Goode has an interesting article about the chemistry behind thiols that is worth a read.
 For the most part, they are only talked about by winemakers and wine geeks, but they are increasingly spoken about publicly.
 This article aimed at winemakers discusses encouraging thiols in white wine winemaking and viticulture.

 They are increasingly present in rosé, with many of the recently developed techniques in Provence designed to emphasise them and encourage greater concentrations in wines.
 Ten years ago at a blind tasting of rosé wines, Provence rosés were already universally full of grapefruit aromas, a big move away from the heavier, garrigue aromas of the previous decade.
 The thiol style possibly gained popularity by appealing to Sauvignon Blanc drinkers.
 This link between Sauvignon and rosé drinkers continues.

 One issue with the move towards excessive thiols is a desire to make wine that more closely matches consumer expectations, trends, and desires.
 Whilst this may make excellent commercial sense in the short-term, producing wine to the specifications of uneducated, inexperienced (and, in rosé’s case, often ill-informed) consumers is not sustainable, and will not lead to great wines or a long-term reputation - the fashion will, after all, eventually change.
 Are Provence rosés a consumer-driven trend (Julian Faulkner compares the category's love of thiols to IPAs), or are they aspiring to becoming terroir-driven fine wines?
 Can they be both or must there be a split?